 Hydrogen Peroxide Gel

 Hydrogen peroxide is the most effective and safe way to whiten teeth.
 Hydrogen peroxide is a natural compound that oxidizes on enamel to break down discoloration.
 In addition to being highly effective at whitening teeth, hydrogen peroxide is also safe as it breaks down into simple substances oxygen and water.
-It’s important to use the right concentration of hydrogen peroxide when whitening, so look for hydrogen peroxide gels that are dentist-formulated with the appropriate concentration to whiten at home.
+It’s important to use the right concentration of hydrogen peroxide when whitening, so look for dentist-formulated hydrogen peroxide gels with the appropriate concentration to whiten at home.

 What To Do After Leaving Teeth Whitening Gel On For Too Long

 If you’ve left your teeth whitening gel on for too long and are worried that it might have caused damage to your teeth, try not to fret.
 You may notice some slight sensitivity of the teeth, white spots on the gum or white flecks on teeth, or numbness on the gumline.
 This will usually dissipate after a few days on its own, but monitor your symptoms closely and be sure to call your dentist if symptoms worsen or don’t go away.
 While your mouth heals, discontinue the use of whitening gels and devices and avoid hot and cold beverages and foods if they irritate your mouth.